McMaster Innovation Park: McMaster Automotive Resource Centre

-Future Projects
+Future projects

 McMaster University and the Fraunhofer Institute for Cell therapy and Immunology are collaborating at McMaster Innovation Park to develop a project centre focused on the fast emerging cell therapies industry.
-This investment will help create jobs, attract top talent to the region and keep Ontario at the forefront of scientific discovery.
 This project centre, the Centre for Biomedical Engineering and Advanced Manufacturing (BEAM), will develop innovative technologies to automate production for cell therapies, significantly lowering the cost to treat degenerative diseases like cancer.
 The Fraunhofer Institute for Cell Therapy and Immunology IZI, located in Leipzig, Germany, has the objective to find solutions to specific problems at the interfaces between medicine, life sciences and engineering for partners active in medicine-related industries and businesses.
 The Institute works closely with hospital institutions, performing quality tests and clinical studies in cooperation with its many partners.

 The Emerging Technology Centre (ETC) is a project at development at McMaster Innovation Park.
 The ETC will have: 40,000 square feet of lab space, 5,000 square feet of lab incubator space and an atrium area.
 The building focuses on the research and emerging technology.

 Metrolinx plans to build an Operations, Maintenance, and Storage facility (OMSF) for the proposed Hamilton LRT which will run nearby.